jhausserlab/HiFiAlignmentTool/README.md

 Yes, this image can be used in Qupath.
 However, if you are working with a very large image, you will need to open the image in ZEN and save it as a CZI.
 This will put it in a format that will make it easier for Qupath to open and work with.

+**Can I do another type of image registration?**

-NB: The image registration is done thanks to pystackreg library.
+The image registration is done thanks to pystackreg library.
 In this code, RIGID_BODY (translation + rotation) is hard coded as it is the most consistent.
 However you can do simple translation, scaling or scaling + shear.
 If you want to change the registration process you need to access the script **registration.py** and modify in **line 250** and **line 363**: **sr = StackReg(StackReg.RIGID_BODY)** replace RIGID_BODY with: TRANSLATION, SCALED_ROTATION or AFFINE.
 See https://pystackreg.readthedocs.io/en/latest/ for more information on the registration process.